 There are few contemporary descriptions of her but she’s said to have been an exotic beauty with “magnificent peninsular eyes” and a dramatic singing style that captivated nearly everyone but especially captivated men.
 This unfinished portrait sketched by Francisco Metrass is the only contemporary likeness.

-(Wikimedia Commons – Public Domain)
+[Image from Wikimedia Commons – Public Domain.]

-One of those captivated (captive?) men was D. Francisco de Paula de Portugal e Castro, Count of Vimioso.
+One of those captivated (captive?) men was Dom Francisco de Paula de Portugal e Castro, Count of Vimioso.
 The count regularly took Severa to bullfights, installed her in a modest flat in Bairro Alto, and had her perform at his home.
 This exposure by the “mezzo-soprano from the conservatories of vice” allowed others among the elite to embrace the music and it was their sons who then carried it to Coimbra.

 Severa died from tuberculosis at age 26.
-Today, when they perform, most female fadistas wear a black shawl to symbolically honor Severa.
+Today, when they perform, many female fadistas wear a black shawl to symbolically honor Severa.
 Here’s a video of Amália Rodrigues – perhaps the most famous fadista of the twentieth century – singing Severa’s New Fado written by Frederico De Freitas and Júlio Dantas (Dantas also wrote a novel about her called A Severa.).

-From Coimbra to UNESCO
+From Coimbra to UNESCO.

 While the Lisbon style of fado retains much of its original character, for some it has been overly democratized and popularized – particularly regarding the expansion of the lyrical subject matter.
 Once it reached the university at Coimbra, the sons of the bourgeoisie and aristocracy likely felt a bit sheepish performing music from the ‘conservatories of vice’ and they brought some notable changes to the music’s character.

-Coimbra fado is played and sung exclusively by men who often dress in a traditional academic outfit of a dark robe, cape, and leggings.
+Coimbra fado is played and sung exclusively by men – who often dress in a traditional academic outfit of a dark robe, cape, and leggings.
 Some suggest the roots of this style are drawn from the medieval troubadour and it was certainly not uncommon to find singers who organized serenades to sing beneath the windows of women they were courting.

 The differences between the two models are the scale length (445 mm of free string length in Lisboa guitars and 470 mm in Coimbra guitars), body measurements, and other finer construction details.
 Overall, the Coimbra model is of simpler construction than the Lisboa model.
 Visually and most distinctively, the Lisboa model can easily be differentiated from the Coimbra model by its larger soundboard and the scroll ornament (caracois – snail) that usually adorns the tuning machine, in place of Coimbra’s teardrop-shaped (lagrima) motif.
 Lisboa guitars usually employ a narrower neck profile as well.
 Both models have a very distinct timbre, the Lisboa model having a more bright and resonant sound…